Elements of Libel and Slander

 - Impair the plaintiff's financial well-being

-- Suggest that the plaintiff suffers from a physical or mental defect that would cause others to refrain from associating with the plaintiff
+- Impute that the plaintiff suffers from a physical or mental defect (the defect would cause others to refrain from associating with the plaintiff)

-Courts have long struggled with the task of determining a standard for deciding whether a statement is defamatory or has reckless disregard.
+Courts have long struggled with the task of determining a standard for deciding whether a statement is defamatory.
 Many statements may be viewed as defamatory by some individuals, but the same statement may not be viewed as defamatory by others.
-But generally, courts require a plaintiff to prove that he or she has been defamed in the eyes of the community or within a defined group within the community.
-Juries usually decide this question for libel lawsuits in court.
+Generally, courts require a plaintiff to prove that they have been defamed in the eyes of a reasonable person or a defined group in the community.
+In judicial proceedings, juries usually decide this question for libel lawsuits in court.

 Meaning of a Communication

 In some instances, the context of a statement may determine whether the statement is defamatory.
-The Restatement provides as follows: "The meaning of a communication is that which the recipient correctly, or mistakenly but reasonably, understands that it was intended to express."
-Courts generally will take into account associated facts and circumstances in determining the meaning of the statement.
-So even where two statements are identical in their words, one may be defamatory while the other is not, depending on the context of the statements.
+Courts will take into account associated facts and circumstances.
+Even when two statements are identical in their words, one may be defamatory while the other is not, depending on the context of the statements.